-A rollicking comedy "Would I Lie to You?
-2” is a more than worthy sequel to the 1997 pic.
-Perfectly chosen adventures in the rag trade, and with shapely women in low-cut garb, continue, thanks to an entertaining script complete with several catchphrases that will almost certainly be repeated in schoolyards and around dinner tables across France.
+A rollicking comedy that has local smash written all over it, “Would I Lie to You?
+2” is a more than worthy — and more overtly funny — sequel to the 1997 pic that racked up 5 million admissions in Gaul.
+Perfectly chosen cast’s adventures in the rag trade, and with shapely women in low-cut garb, continue, thanks to a consistently entertaining script complete with several gags and catchphrases that will almost certainly be repeated in schoolyards and around dinner tables across France.

 Offshore, Jewish fests may be the best way to determine if this lively tale of flamboyant, emotive Sephardic Jews in the clothing biz trying to stay afloat in a world of cheap knockoffs and devious multinational corporations can travel in style.
 Pic bowed locally Feb.
 7 with the second biggest opening in French B.O. history, with 503,000 admissions on 827 prints.

 Eddie (Richard Anconina), Dov (Gad Elmaleh), Yvan (Bruno Solo), Patrick (Gilbert Melki) and Serge (Jose Garcia) are friends and associates come hell or high water, parlaying their garment district savvy and business chutzpah into connections and cash.
 The first three live comfortably off their hard work, while Patrick and Serge, who are cousins, represent two extremes of the economic spectrum.
 Cigar-chomping, snappy dresser Patrick lives in a luxurious mansion; lovable loser Serge is a motorcycle messenger who still lives with his elderly parents.

 But when Serge meets gorgeous young Jewish student Chochana (Elisa Tovati) while driving Patrick’s blue Rolls convertible on an errand, he lets the impression stand that he’s made of money.